Olathe Northwest High School: History

 Olathe Northwest High School was established in 2003 and celebrated its 10th school year with a homecoming event on September 21, 2013.

 Academics

 Olathe Northwest achieved the Kansas State Department of Education "Standard of Excellence" for the 2011–12 school year.

-Classroom technology

-When the school first opened, students were issued a Palm M515 model Personal digital assistant.
-After three years of use, those palms were deemed obsolete, and the district upgraded the school to the Palm TX.
-Over the next few years, the school gradually phased out this program, and students are no longer issued PDAs.
-The school also uses ceiling-mounted projectors and Smart boards for classroom presentations.
-Students are now able to bring in their own personal device and use it on the school's wireless network.

-e-Communication

-Students in the e-Communication program, or e-Comm, have opportunities to advance their interests in web design, video production (entertainment and convergence journalism), graphic design and animation.
-The school is equipped with a television studio, numerous video editing suites, and several computer lab classrooms with the latest large display Apple iMac computers equipped with industry standard software for all strands of e-Comm.
-The e-Comm program allows students to experience each different strand, then pick a strand on which to focus. e-Comm engages students and helps to give them a foundation in their chosen strand. e-Comm even offers students a chance to enter in a multimedia festival called eMagine created and run by the e-Communication program.

-Engineering Academy

-Students in the Engineering Academy are immersed in nearly every major engineering discipline through a wide array of coursework including a materials and processing chemistry course and CAD courses during their sophomore year, as well as additional CAD coursework along with a paired physics and mathematics/project course.
-During their senior year students have the options of joining a senior project including the Battlebots project team, the Electrathon project team, an internship with a local business, the service-based course Engineer a Better World, or the FIRST Robotics team.

 Extracurricular activities

 The Ravens compete in the Sunflower League and are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
 A few graduates have gone on to participate in Division I, Division II, and Division III athletics.
+Northwest has obtained 13 State championships in various sports.

 Athletics

 Baseball

 In 2007, the ONW baseball team became co-Sunflower League champions for the first time in school history.
 The team finished with a record of 12–8.
 The squad reached the Regional Championship game in 2004 and 2005 but fell one game short of the state tournament each time.
 In the 2003–04 season, the Ravens entered into regional play as the bottom seed and drew Mill Valley High School, the No. 1 team in 5A.
 The Ravens defeated Mill Valley in one of the biggest upsets in Kansas high school baseball history.